geomatics-io/ObjectListView/docs/filtering.rst

 To hide the 'Filter' menu item for a particular column, set `UsesFiltering` to *false* on that column.

+To clear all installed Excel-like filters, use `ObjectListView.ResetColumnFiltering()`.

 Changing the clustering
 ^^^^^^^^^^^^^^^^^^^^^^^